 Nurses' medication error interception practices are associated with lower rates of medication errors.
 One study defines these interceptive practices as:

 A computerized order entry system presents its own set of problems.
 There is a significant expense that smaller facilities may not be able to afford.
 Cost prohibitions or lack of space may limit the number of PCs to the point that practitioners have long wait times for computer access.
 It seems slow and inconvenient at times.
 Also, physicians who are less computer-savvy may be resistant to change.
-A listing and resource for confusing drug names (look alike/sound alike) can be found here.
+A listing and resource for confusing drug names (look alike/sound alike) can be found at the following link.

 The Institute for Safe Medication Practices (ISMP) is a nonprofit organization devoted entirely to medication error prevention and safe medication use.
 ISMP represents over 35 years of experience in helping healthcare practitioners keep patients safe and lead efforts to improve the medication use process (ISMP, 2018).
 The organization is known and respected worldwide as the premier resource for impartial, timely, and accurate medication safety information.

 High-alert medications are drugs that bear a heightened risk of causing significant patient harm when used in error.
 Although mistakes may or may not be more common with these drugs, an error's consequences are more devastating to patients.
 Use this list to determine which medications require special safeguards to reduce the risk of errors and minimize harm.
 This error reduction may include strategies like providing mandatory patient education, improving access to information about these drugs, using auxiliary labels and automated alerts; employing automated or independent double checks when necessary; and standardizing the prescribing, storage, dispensing, and administration of these products.
-A list is of high alert medications is available at ISMP List of High-Alert Medications.
+A list of high-alert medications is available at ISMP List of High-Alert Medications.

 Insulin: